Updated Mar 01, 2026

 What makes placement feedback work?

 On placement, early, constructive feedback prevents unhelpful habits from taking root.
-Treat placements as a designed service: publish placement briefs, confirm capacity before timetables go live, and build a short, structured “on‑site feedback” moment each week.
+Treat placements as a designed service, as discussed in course organisation and management in teacher training: publish placement briefs, confirm capacity before timetables go live, and build a short, structured “on‑site feedback” moment each week.
 Align comments to specific outcomes and invite trainee reflection so advice is understood and implemented.

 What should providers do next?

 Prioritise consistent turnaround and usable comments, tighten course communications and scheduling, and calibrate assessment standards within and across modules.
-Lift practices that work well in teacher training—such as staff availability and dialogic support—into high‑volume modules, and close the loop with concise “you said → we did” updates so cohorts see changes land.
+Lift practices that work well in teacher training (such as staff availability and dialogic support) into high‑volume modules.
+Close the loop with concise “you said → we did” updates so cohorts can see changes land.

 How Student Voice Analytics helps you

 Student Voice Analytics turns NSS open‑text into trackable metrics for feedback and teacher training.
 It surfaces sentiment over time, highlights cohort and subject differences, and enables drill‑downs from provider to programme so you can target modules with late turnaround or low actionability.
-Like‑for‑like comparisons across subject classifications and demographics evidence where tone improves, while export‑ready summaries help module teams act on priorities and report progress.
+Like‑for‑like comparisons across subject classifications and demographics show where tone improves, while export‑ready summaries help module teams act on priorities and report progress.
+Explore Student Voice Analytics to pinpoint where feedback is late or unclear, and track whether changes are working.

 Request a walkthrough